input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

     nix-shell default.nix -A cardano-sl-wallet-new.env
     cd wallet-new
     runhaskell Setup.hs configure --enable-tests
-    ghcid -c "runhaskell Setup.hs repl wallet-new
+    ghcid -c "runhaskell Setup.hs repl wallet-new"

 Note: ghcid isn't included in the shell.
 It needs to be in your PATH.
+This can be done by running `nix-env -f default.nix -iA ghcid`

 ### Profiling

 Optionally, profiling can be enabled to track down performance issues using a couple more flags.
+This will take hours to build as profiled builds are not cached by hydra.
 For example, to profile wallet unit tests:

     nix-shell -A everything.env default.nix --arg enableProfiling true runhaskell Setup.hs configure --enable-tests --enable-library-profiling --enable-profiling
     runhaskell Setup.hs build -j10 wallet-unit-tests
-    ./dist/build/wallet-unit-tests/wallet-unit-tests +RTS -p
+    runhaskell Setup.hs test wallet-unit-tests -- +RTS -p

 ## Stack with Nix for system libraries (mixed mode)